ChenZhongPu/data-structure-swufe/book/src/fundamentals/tdd.md

 ...
 ```

-But this method is somewhat in a low-level.
-In this section, I will introduce an automated approach.
+But this method is somewhat inefficient, let alone being automatic.
+In this section, I will introduce a better approach.

 ## Assert
 An assertion allows testing the correctness of any assumptions that have been made in the program, and once an `assert` fails, the program will crash.
 So, assertions can be used for testing.
 See more at [Assertions in Java](https://www.geeksforgeeks.org/assertions-in-java/) and [Python's assert](https://realpython.com/python-assert-statement/).